deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 MARJORIE, CALVIN and REBECA stand in front of the front door.
 We see a bagpack, a bag and a suitcase in front of them.
 The bagpack belongs to CALVIN, the bag to REBECA and the suitcase to MARJORIE.

 They stand there for a few seconds, looking around.
 MARJORIE is frightened, she is taking in the uncommon surroundings.
 REBECA is annoyed, she is filling out a form.

+*AMBIENT: Filling out a form*

 CALVIN calmly looks around.

 > MARJORIE
 >